 The wearable brings a number of improvements over generation five.
 One of these is something that we expected last year, an SpO2 sensor.
 This allows you to take blood oxygen measurements on demand.

 The other big upgrade is the larger display.
 This has become a tradition.
 Pretty much each year Xiaomi bumps the size of the display a bit.
 We’re not sure where it can go from here as the latest device has almost no bezels around the 1.56 inch AMOLED.
 Xiaomi says the display on generation 6 gives users 50% more screen space than with the Xiaomi Mi Band 5.

-The device also brings more sports modes.
+The device also ups the number of sports modes.
 Out of 30 that you can track, 6 are with auto-recognition.

 Other than there are no significant upgrades this year.
 But you still get all the great functionality of predecessor devices, including the awesome battery life.

-The 1 million figure is particularly impressive considering that for much of the past few weeks the wearable was only available in China.
-The good news is that the global edition has been released now and you can pick it on Amazon.
+The 3 million figure is particularly impressive considering that for a few weeks the wearable was only available in China.
+The good news is that the global edition has been released recently and you can pick it on Amazon.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!